 The USPS will begin using a new Move Update validation process which could impact your budget.
-It is rewarding and penalizing mailers who practice solid data hygiene.
+It allows them to better identify and penalize mailers who do not practice solid data hygiene.
 Here’s the breakdown of the changes.

 What does this mean for mailers?

-As you know, in order to mail to a list, the records must have gone through a data hygiene process called NCOA (National Change of Address) no longer than 95 days prior to your mail date.
+As you know, in order to receive postal discounts, the records on your mailing list must have gone through a data hygiene process called NCOA (National Change of Address) no longer than 95 days prior to your mail date.
 This helps the post office better manage their resources by reducing non-deliverable mail and the time-consuming task of forwarding and/or returning or trashing mail that cannot be delivered to the intended recipient.
 Move updates must be done for both Marketing Mail (formerly Standard) and First Class mail.

 Nothing new there, so what’s changing?

 Well, the USPS is changing the validation method used to determine compliance with Move Update –Mailpieces are scanned using Mail Processing Equipment and each mailing’s scores are maintained on a Mailer Scorecard.
-These results are aggregated across the calendar month based on the previous month’s mailings and measured against the established thresholds.
-Any mailpieces exceeding the threshold, which is an error rate of 0.5%, will be assessed a Move Update assessment fee.
+These results are aggregated across the calendar month and are measured against the established thresholds.
+Any COA errors exceeding the threshold, which is an error rate of 0.5%, will be assessed a Move Update assessment fee.

 What does this mean for you?